Aryan05/Aryan05/README.md

 - <a href="https://sourcerer.io/aryan05"><img src="https://img.shields.io/badge/Python-135%20commits-orange.svg" alt=""></a>

-## I'm a 3rd year undergraduate student at MNNIT Allahabad.
+## I'm a Final year undergraduate student at MNNIT Allahabad.
 - 🌱 I’m currently writing a research paper on "Neurological Survey of Reinforcement Learning"
 - 👯 I’m looking to collaborate with other researchers and creators
 - 🥅 2021 Goals: Contribute more to Open Source projects